 Recover from Your Travels With Coffee at El Baron

-There’s no better way to recover from a day of traveling than with a good cocktail and a strong espresso, and luckily for us, this was the best place to go for just that.
-Everything about this place was impressive; from the service to the presentation and the drinks themselves.
+There’s no better way to recover from a day of traveling than with a good cocktail and a strong espresso, and this is the best place to go for just that.
+Everything about El Baron was impressive; from the service to the presentation and the drinks themselves.
+Plus, it’s perfectly located in a square where you can really take in the sites and smells of the city.
 I highly recommend checking it out if you’re in Cartagena.

 Walk along the City Walls

 Finish up your cocktails and walk along the city walls to familiarize yourself with the area.
-Now, when people say you can walk along the city walls they don’t actually mean to walk on the wall of the city; there are actually large pathways lining the walls so that you can easily walk around the entire walled city, without risking your life.
-We spent the afternoon exploring and scoping out a good spot to watch the sunset.
+Large pathways lining the walled city, the city walls are a great place to spend your afternoon exploring and scoping out a good spot to watch the sunset.

 Watch the Sunset at Cafe del Mar

-Walking along the walls we stumbled upon Cafe del Mar which had come recommended in a lot of guides that I read prior to coming.
+Walking along the walls we stumbled upon Cafe del Mar which had come recommended by a number of guides.
 We ended up grabbing a table and a drink and taking in the beautiful sunset views.
 The place itself is by all means a tourist trap, but it’s something that I recommend checking out at least once while you’re there.

 Have Dinner at Don Juan

-After enjoying your drinks at Cafe del Mar, head over to Don Juan for a bite to eat.
-We tried to go to dinner at La Vitrola but unfortunately they don’t allow men in without long pants, so we set off to Don Juan just a few streets away.
+Once you’re done enjoying your drinks at Cafe del Mar, head over to Don Juan for a bite to eat.
+We tried to snag a table at La Vitrola but unfortunately they don’t allow men in without long pants, so we set off to Don Juan just a few streets away.
 The restaurant itself is beautiful and the food is just as appealing as the decor.
 If you go here, I highly recommend the octopus and the jumbo shrimp risotto.